Accommodation: 249 flats

 How we support residents

-New residents are provided with a tenancy pack, including their tenancy agreement and a resident’s handbook, outlining their rights and responsibilities.
-Our sheltered housing officers then work with each new resident to draw up an individual support plan.
+Residents are provided with a tenancy pack, including their tenancy agreement and a resident’s handbook, outlining their rights and responsibilities.
+Our sheltered Service Officers work with each resident to draw up an individual support plan.
+The plan may offer support with daily living skills such as claiming benefits, making rent payments, sorting out rent arrears and reporting repairs.
+Residents who need more support can be referred to specialist agencies.

 Activities at the scheme